1 Chronicles 11

 Notes

-Several names on this list differ slightly from their Samuel parallels, reflecting textual transmission over centuries.
-For example, Shammoth the Harorite (v.
-27) corresponds to Shammah the Harodite in 2 Samuel 23:25; Hurai (v.
-32) corresponds to Hiddai; and Ithai (v.
-31) corresponds to Ittai.
-These variations are typical of name lists in ancient manuscripts, where proper nouns were especially susceptible to minor scribal differences.
+Several names differ slightly from their counterparts in Samuel.
+Shammoth the Harorite (v.
+27) appears as Shammah the Harodite in 2 Samuel 23:25; Hurai (v.
+32) corresponds to Hiddai; Ithai (v.
+31) to Ittai.
+Such variation is common in ancient name lists, where proper nouns were especially vulnerable to scribal change.